 To the eyes of outsiders, this tradition may seem macabre, but for the people of Pomuch, it is a way to reconnect with their dearly departed and celebrate their ancient ancestry.

-Since 2017 the tradition of Choo Ba’ak is considered part of the cultural heritage of the State of Campeche.
+Since 2017 the tradition of Choo Ba’a is considered part of the Cultural Heritage of the State of Campeche.
 Photograph by Bénédicte Desrus

 This ritual, which in Mayan is known as Choo Ba’ak, can be done after a person has been dead for three years.